B-AROL-O/FREISA/code/oak-d-lite-module/README.md

-# Oak-d Lite module
+# OAK-D Lite module

-This folder contains the code necessary to launch the Docker container used to control the Oak-d lite camera to perform inference and communicate the results over HTTP to the MiniPupper motion control.
+This folder contains the code necessary to launch the Docker container used to control the [OAK-D Lite](https://shop.luxonis.com/products/oak-d-lite-1) camera to perform inference and communicate the results over HTTP to the MiniPupper motion control.

 This module can be deployed inside a Docker container, provided it has access to the USB bus of the host machine.

 ## Operation

-The `VisionWebServer` class uses CherryPy to create an HTTP server, through which clients can control the OAK-D lite camera and get the inference results.
+The `VisionWebServer` class uses [CherryPy](https://cherrypy.dev/) to create an HTTP server, through which clients can control the OAK-D lite camera and get the inference results.
-The web server makes use of a `VisionController` object to upload the YOLOv8 models on the cameras and run the inference pipelines with these models.
+The web server makes use of a `VisionController` object to upload the [YOLOv8](https://yolov8.com/) models on the cameras and run the inference pipelines with these models.

 The MiniPupper uses two CV models: one for detecting the trunk of the plant, and the other for detecting the leaves (healthy and unhealthy).